 "Gun Powder and Lead," Miranda Lambert

-Sometimes being tough isn't a choice; it's a survival skill.
-Women who experience domestic abuse know what it's like to be strong.
-This woman empowerment song flew to the top of the country charts when Miranda Lambert released it in 2007.
+This song about domestic abuse flew to the top of the country charts when Miranda Lambert released it in 2007.

 "He slapped my face, and he shook me like a rag doll /Don't that sound like a real man? / I'm going to show him what little girls are made of / Gunpowder and lead"